 Quiet Quitting Your Marriage

-The term 'quiet quit' was first written about in Harvard Business Review with respect to employees showing up to their job but not putting much in, in terms of effort.
-It turns out that this happens in marriages all the time.
-We stay married while our heart is not fully engaged.
+The term 'quiet quit' was first written about in Harvard Business Review with respect to employees showing up to their job but not putting in much effort.
+It turns out this happens in marriages all the time.
+People stay married while their heart is not fully engaged.

 Here are 5 stages your marriage goes through in the ‘quiet quitting’ process.